jxxcarlson/blockParser/README.md

 The sourceMap has the property that the line at index `k` in the source is a line of the block with `id = sourceMap[k]`.
-The sourceMap is computed using

-The corresponding block can be found using the function
+The  block corresponding to a gven `Id` can be found using the function

 ```elm
 getNode : Id -> Tree Block -> Maybe Block